Skip to content

 Version 3🔗

-Types timestamp_ns and timestamptz_ns are added in v3.
+Types unknown, timestamp_ns, and timestamptz_ns are added in v3.

-All readers are required to read tables with unknown partition transforms, ignoring them.
+All readers are required to read tables with unknown partition transforms, ignoring the unsupported partition fields when filtering.

 Writing v3 metadata: